rohithajith/project-HAI/README.md

-this project is for hotels websites for the guest to interact with agents chatbot we will build the backend logic first
-anthropic/claude-3.5-sonnet-20240620:beta
 # AI Agents System (`backend/ai_agents`)
  It utilizes a supervisor-worker pattern where a `SupervisorAgent` routes requests to specialized agents based on the user's message content and predefined priorities.